Jump to navigation

 - Students must self-identify their need for accommodations and self-advocate at all times.

-- Students must meet with Carrie Pierson, Director of Disability Services / ADA Coordinator to discuss accommodation eligibility.
+- Students must meet with Carrie Pierson, Senior Director of the Center for Academic & Professional Performance (CAPP) / ADA Coordinator to discuss accommodation eligibility.
 Arrangements for accommodations are made on an individual basis and are designed to equalize access to educational opportunities.

 - Students must sign a release form so that the Director of Disability and ADA Coordinator can communicate with course instructors.

 - A set of letters listing the appropriate accommodations will be prepared.
-Students can pick-up their letters at the Office of Student Success and hand deliver them to their professors.
+Students can pick-up their letters at the CAPP and hand deliver them to their professors.

 - Students must present their accommodation letters to their professors within three days of receiving the letters, in order to receive exam accommodations.
 Professors need sufficient notice.

-- Students should schedule an appointment with the Director of Disability Services and ADA Coordinator if; they need to modify their accommodations request; they are experiencing academic difficulties; or they have questions or need advice.
+- Students should schedule an appointment with the Senior Director of the Center for Academic & Professional Performance/ ADA Coordinator if; they need to modify their accommodations request; they are experiencing academic difficulties; or they have questions or need advice.

 - Students should arrange an individual appointment with their professors to discuss their accommodation needs during the first week of the semester.